Cost Update

 Do I need a permit for sump pump installation in Hamilton?

-If you are replacing an existing pump, you generally do not need a permit.
-However, if you are installing a brand new system or changing the discharge location, the City of Hamilton requires a plumbing permit to ensure the water is directed to the surface and not the sewer.
+If you are simply replacing an existing pump, you generally don't need a permit.
+However, if you are installing a new system or modifying your home’s drainage and sewer connection, the City of Hamilton requires a plumbing permit.
+This ensures the discharge doesn't impact the municipal sewer system.

 Check the latest sump pump installation costs for Hamilton and other cities on LookupCost.com.